GuantongZhang/neural-network-from-scratch/README.md

 # neural-network-from-scratch
 A single layer neural network from scratch for a binary classification problem.

 For the single layer MLP, the input undergoes the following transformations.
-Firstly, the column vector \( x \) goes through a linear transformation:
+Firstly, the column vector $\x$ goes through a linear transformation:

 $$\
 q = W^1x + b^1